-How To Start a WordPress Blog
+How To Start a Blog in 2019

-→ a Comprehensive Step by Step Guide for Beginners ←
+→ a Comprehensive Step-by-Step Guide for Beginners ←

 The popularity of starting your own blog has gone viral… it’s more popular than ever, to create a blog, monetize it and make a good side income with it – OR, maybe even a thriving online business.